 - Were the people being researched the right group of focus?

-Many research projects are highly flawed, nutrition, pharmaceutical, and otherwise.
-Often the ones making the headlines are some of the most flawed.
+Many research projects are highly flawed: nutrition, pharmaceutical, and otherwise.
+Often the ones making the biggest splash in the headlines are some of the most flawed.

 Many doctors, who conduct nutrition research, were never trained in nutrition.

 When reading the headlines, here are many things I like to think about:

 - Are the authors looking only at death rates?
 Spoiler alert: almost nothing changes the death rate.
 This is inherently biased.